OGSnoozeVR/dodge-the-blocks/README.md

 ## How to Play
 - Move left/right with Arrow Keys or A/D
-- Avoid the falling red blocks
+- Avoid the falling blocks
 - Survive as long as possible
 - Your score increases every time you dodge a block